Posts Tagged ‘21CN’

 A lively time is being had today at the BT Wholesale ISP Forum.
 The ISP world is fast moving and with so many changes going on – the move from ADSL Max to 21CN, the introduction of Fibre To The Cabinet, Ethernet in the First Mile - there are always lots of things to talk about.

 We had a market presentation given by John Kiernan of the BT Market Research department.
-This was largely a regurgitation of this year’s Ofcom Market Report but he also spoke about the move away from fixed to mobile broadband.
+This was largely a regurgitation of this year’s Ofcom Market Report but he also spoke about the move away from fixed broadband to mobile broadband.
 During the debate from the floor someone mentioned that at the Broadband World Forum in Paris yesterday the talk (presumably by the wireless network operators) was that wireless broadband was expected to kill off fixed broadband by 2012.

 I can’t see this happening in the UK anytime soon although I’m sure that wireless broadband is going to have a big part to play – I use it myself on the move.
 Consumers especially are getting more and more tied in to bundles that include their fixed line, TV and broadband.
 Also fibre brings the potential to provide much faster speeds than are being discussed with wireless broadband (and I know that someone will now tell me you can get Gigabit wireless).